Starmapo/Starmapo/README.md

 ### Hi there 👋

 I'm a guy trying to code in HaxeFlixel for Friday Night Funkin' and that's really all I will do here.
 Currently working on my fork of Psych Engine.
+Btw it's privated until it's actually ready to be used.

-My pronouns are he/him but idc I'm not gonna throw a hissy fit.
+My pronouns are he/him but you can use they/them idc I'm not gonna throw a hissy fit.

 * YouTube: https://www.youtube.com/channel/UCBSHdA1QXFNWwmYL6sIbH_g